 There are techniques for small business to gain government participation in growing an idea into a company.
-Small Business Innovative Research (SBIR) programs in all the major federal agencies seek concepts that can be funded and developed into products the government needs.
+Small Business Innovative Research and Technology Transfer (SBIR/STTR) programs in major federal agencies seek concepts that can be funded and developed into products the government needs.
 Here are some examples:

-Service contracting is another form of gaining entrance into the market, creating opportunities for introducing products by selling skilled labor under a government agency service contract or prime contractor teaming arrangement.
+Service contracting is a form of gaining entrance into the market, creating opportunities for introducing products by selling skilled labor under a government agency service contract or prime contractor teaming arrangement.

-A GSA schedule affords a platform for products, but sales must have been achieved historically in the commercial or government markets before applying because GSA relies heavily the most recent 2-year pricing data in negotiating a schedule.
+A GSA schedule affords a platform for products and services but sales must have been achieved historically in the commercial or government markets before applying because GSA relies heavily the most recent 2-year pricing data in negotiating a schedule.

-Product entrepreneurs all face the same challenges.
-Those who succeed recognize they need to visualize themselves in the product development business, structuring an enterprise, generating a business plan, protecting intellectual property and then seeking industry partners and investors to bring the product to market.
+Entrepreneurs all face the same challenges.
+Those who succeed recognize they need to visualize themselves in business, structuring an enterprise, generating a business plan, protecting intellectual property and then seeking industry partners and investors.

 In the process, copyrights, patents and royalty issues may come into play and development and distribution agreements are formed.
 Pricing is finalized based on cost and expense projections and competitive factors unique to the company as negotiation results are achieved with industry teaming partners, developers, manufacturers and distributors.

 Financing is always a factor and can be achieved through loans or investors with a good business plan.
 The remainder of this article will address the basic elements of a framework within which to succeed with your product development for federal government contracting.